ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Getting Cryptographic Advice

 In this course, we have tried to give some basics and enough information to apply them in various circumstances.
 Perhaps most important, however, are the key pieces of advice: do not create your own cryptographic algorithms or protocols, and do not create your own implementations.
 Instead, reuse well-respected algorithms, protocols, and implementations.
 When configuring cryptography, look for current well-respected advice.
-Examples of such sources include Mozilla’s [Security/Server Side TLS site](https://wiki.mozilla.org/Security/Server_Side_TLS), NIST (especially NIST’s *[Recommendation for Key Management: Part 1 - Genera*l](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r5.pdf)), and CISCO’s *[Next Generation Cryptograph*y](https://tools.cisco.com/security/center/resources/next_generation_cryptography).
+Examples of such sources include Mozilla’s [Security/Server Side TLS site](https://wiki.mozilla.org/Security/Server_Side_TLS), NIST (especially NIST’s [*Recommendation for Key Management: Part 1 - General*](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r5.pdf)), and CISCO’s [*Next Generation Cryptography*](https://tools.cisco.com/security/center/resources/next_generation_cryptography).
 Cryptographers won’t always agree on what is "best" (as with any other field), but experts will be able to point out what is clearly broken and what is widely agreed to be much safer.

 #### Constant Time Algorithms